 Healthcare Spending

-Despite remarkable levels of healthcare spending in the U.S., there is scant evidence of better health outcomes when compared to its counterparts.
+Despite remarkable levels of healthcare spending in the U.S., there is little evidence of better health outcomes when compared to its counterparts.
 The U.S. reports a lower life expectancy and worse avoidable mortality rates than the OECD average.
-Within OECD countries, the U.S. has the fourth highest prevalence of diabetes, and an infant mortality rate above the average (OECD, 2021).
-In terms of access to care, the US reports high spending but low population access to care when compared to the other OECD countries.
-There is no doubt that healthcare management strategies to improve economic efficiency are needed and must encompass sustainable, effective, innovative ways to increase the quality and accessibility of care.
+There is no doubt that healthcare management strategies to improve financial efficiency are needed and must encompass sustainable, effective, innovative ways to increase the quality, outcomes and accessibility of care.
+Our current system of fractured, non-standardized healthcare operations is not defensible or sustainable.

 Healthcare Labor Shortages

 Healthcare spending is not the only area requiring new ways of thinking and acting.
 The World Health Organization predicts a “shortfall of 18 million health workers by 2030, mostly in low- and lower-middle income countries.”
 They warn that “countries at all levels of socioeconomic development face, to varying degrees, difficulties in the education, employment, deployment, retention, and performance of their workforce.”
 The American Hospital Association projects that “America will face a shortage of up to 124,000 physicians by 2033, and will need to hire at least 200,000 nurses per year to meet the demand and replace retiring nurses.”
-OECD Health at a Glance 2021 reports that the ageing of the healthcare workforce is a reason for concern.
-They highlight Italy as an example, with 56% of its doctors over the age of 55.
-As more healthcare workers move towards retirement, organizations will have to explore new strategies such as task shifting, increasing medical school admissions and rethinking the educational paradigm for future healthcare providers.
+Additionally, it is common knowledge that we have forecasted physician shortage as well.
+We expect to have fewer physicians in the specialties we need to improve overall population health to cover our underserved areas.
+Innovation will be essential to help manage this upcoming crisis.

 Changes In Payer Systems

-Payer systems is yet another area of healthcare management facing challenges and new opportunities.
-The Centers for Medicare & Medicaid Services adopted value-based programs, which reward healthcare providers and health organizations on the quality of care provided, not just the quantity.
-Examples of value-based programs include: hospital-acquired conditions, readmission reduction programs, and home health value-base program.
+Payer systems are yet another area of healthcare management facing challenges and new opportunities.
+The Centers for Medicare & Medicaid Services and other payer organizations have embraced value-based programs, which reward healthcare providers and health organizations on the quality of care provided, not just the quantity.
+Examples of value-based programs include: hospital-acquired conditions, readmission reduction programs, and home health value-based programs.
 Value-based programs often require the collection of data to determine obtainment of goals and metrics.
-Healthcare management standards are a viable tool for the planning, management, monitoring, and improvement necessary for a value-based payment system.
+Healthcare management standards are a viable tool for planning, management, monitoring, and improvements necessary for a value-based payment system to succeed and deliver quality care.

 Digital Health and Artificial Intelligence

-A healthcare trend that continues to increase in size and importance is digital health, and one popular type is telehealth or telemedicine.
+A healthcare sector that continues to increase in size and importance is digital health, and one popular type is telehealth or telemedicine.
 McKinsey & Company reports a threefold increase in venture capitalist investment in virtual care and digital health from 2017 to 2020.
-They also report that telehealth utilization has “stabilized” at levels 38 times higher than before the pandemic.”
+They also report that telehealth utilization has stabilized at levels 38 times higher than before the pandemic.
 Uptake of telehealth continues to grow, with both patients and providers viewing it more favorably than they did prior to COVID-19.
 Healthcare organization management will play a pivotal role in defining safe, secure and effective telehealth processes.
-Deloitte’s Global Healthcare Outlook 2022 emphasizes the need for healthcare leaders to balance the benefits of medical technology with the practicalities of controlling healthcare spending.”
+Deloitte’s Global Healthcare Outlook 2022 emphasizes the need for healthcare leaders to balance the benefits of medical technology with the practicalities of controlling healthcare spending.